Autism Spectrum Disorder (ASD)

 Occupational Therapy

-Occupational therapy aims to develop skills needed for daily life, such as eating, dressing, and fine motor skills.
-It can also help in sensory integration, which helps to manage sensitivities to textures, sounds, and other sensory stimuli.
+Occupational therapy is very helpful in developing skills needed for daily life such as eating, dressing and fine motor skills.
+It can also help in sensory integration which helps to manage sensitivities to textures, sounds and other sensory stimuli.

 Social Skills Training